LUISG47/Project2/README.md

 1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site.

-We used www.quickdatabasediagrams.com to make the Diagram based on the following Entity-relationship schema:
+We used www.quickdatabasediagrams.com to make the Diagram based on the following Entity-relationship Diagram:

 ![QuickDBD-Crowdfunding (4)](https://github.com/user-attachments/assets/a4d08158-7e86-4974-bcaf-f8fd11a3782b)